Planning Maps / Areas / Penrith / Emu Heights

 Is Emu Heights flood-prone?

-Very little of Emu Heights carries a mapped flood overlay (the Penrith average is 0%).
+Flood mapping covers Emu Heights and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 0%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Emu Heights bushfire-prone?